cmarsone/clementmarsone.github.io/_posts/2023-01-15-introduction-training-models.md

 $\sigma_\theta(x)=a^T x + b = \langle a, x \rangle + b$, $\theta(a, b)$, $a \in \mathbb{R}^{k \times d}$, $b \in \mathbb{R}^k \to \hat{y}(\omega) = \text{argmax}_ {y \in Y} \langle y, \omega \rangle$ or $\hat{y}(\omega) = \text{softmax}(\omega) \iff \mu_ i = \frac{\exp(\omega_ i)}{\sum_ j (\omega_ j)}$

 #### Multilabel : structured prediction

+Multilabel classification is a machine learning problem where a model is trained to predict multiple output variables for a given input.